-The term “independent film” has gone through quite an evolution since the early days of its inception in the 1980s American film scene.
+The term “independent film” has evolved since the early days of its inception in the 1980s American film scene.
 The shift from the 1970s American New Wave auteur dominance, including the works of film-school-educated directors such as Francis Ford Coppola, Martin Scorsese, Brian de Palma, and others to the modern day blockbuster-mindset engineered by the success of Steven Spielberg’s Jaws (1975) and George Lucas’ Star Wars (1977) left the American film industry at a crossroads by the early 1980s.
 While the vast majority audiences continued to support mainstream blockbusters, the absence of European New Wave-influenced American films in the vein of the movie brat generation left a hole in the industry that would soon be filled by another source: Homegrown American films made largely outside or entirely separate from major Hollywood studios.

 The 1980s are considered the maturation and golden age of modern American independent filmmaking.
 Smaller studio pictures and chump-budget independent (“indie”) flicks filled the empty niche that American New Wave movies like Taxi Driver (1976), Easy Rider (1969), and The Godfather (1972) left behind once the major Hollywood studios abandoned their support of the movie brat auteurs for more readily commercially successful and more easily controllable blockbuster projects.